danrusei/danrusei.github.io/content/posts/danube_pubsub.md

 - **Description**: The Go client library for interacting with Danube.
 - **Example Usage**: Explore example usage for producers and consumers on [GitHub repository](https://github.com/danrusei/danube-go/tree/main/examples).

-## Available Binaries
+## Binaries

-The Danube release includes several binaries for running, interacting with and managing the Danube platform.
+The [Danube release](https://github.com/danrusei/danube/releases) includes several binaries for running, interacting with and managing the Danube platform.
 Here’s an overview of the available binaries and how to download them:

-### Binaries

 - **Danube Broker**: The core component of the Danube Pub/Sub platform.
 - **Danube Admin**: A command-line interface (CLI) for interacting with and managing the Danube cluster.